kukuu/rapid-prototyping-injector/README.md

 # Rapid Prototyping Injector - RPI

 Integration B2C and B2B SaaS Platforms for rapid prototyping and building PoCs.
-A useful tool for Technology Consultants working with multiple Clients to derive requirements, goals, vision and growth.
+A useful tool for Technology Consultants working with multiple Clients to derive requirements, goals, vision and growth for the business.

 ## Mission
 We are in to disrupt UCD, and UDD markets with credible options/alternatives, value and show how different user-generated outputs can be integrated synchronously into a one-stop-eCommerce storefront, stay focused and harness increased productivity and revenue.